-Probably the most famous of tribes, the maasai.
-Recognisable from their beautiful red costumes and shoes from tires.
+Probably the most famous of tribes, the Maasai.
+Recognisable by their beautiful red costumes and shoes made out of motorbike tyres.
 A must-see visit for travelers (they’re hard to miss).
 Maasai are a indigenous ethnic group inhabiting northern, central and southern Kenya and northern Tanzania and do originally reside near the many game parks of the African Great Lakes.
 They live here together with many other Tanzanian tribes.

 Apart from their looks and whereabouts, the Maasai are known for their highly-skilled warriors and their cattle-herding abilities.
 In fact, in Maasai culture, a man’s wealth is measured in terms of cattle and children.
 A herd of 50 cattle is a respectable amount, and the more children, the better.
 O and they drink blood!